-When the King was informed of the demise of the Duchess of Wellington, his Majesty was most graciously pleased to have conveyed to the Duke the expression of his regret and condolence, and at the same time intimated that his own private carriage and that of the Queen should join the procession at the funeral.”
+“When the King was informed of the demise of the Duchess of Wellington, his Majesty was most graciously pleased to have conveyed to the Duke the expression of his regret and condolence, and at the same time intimated that his own private carriage and that of the Queen should join the procession at the funeral.”

 After Kitty’s death, the Duke of Wellington set out of Stratfieldsaye where she was to be buried, but prior to her funeral and internment, The Morning Post reported:

 “The remains of the late Duchess of Wellington were removed at eight o’clock yesterday morning from Apsley House, previous to interment at Stratfieldsaye.
 Lord Maryborough, as chief mourner, and other relatives of the deceased followed in four carriages and four.
 The carriage of the deceased, the King’s carriage with a set of horses, the Queen’s carriage, the Duke of Cumberland’s carriages, the carriages of the Duke of Northumberland, and upwards of thirty of the relations and friends of the deceased Duchess followed.
 The funeral procession, it was arranged, would stop at Bagshot last night.”

-Everyone knew that Wellington had never been a good husband to Kitty Pakenham, yet, interestingly, it took her worsening health to turn him into a devoted husband.
+Everyone knew that Wellington had never been a good husband to Kitty Pakenham, yet, interestingly, it took her worsening health to turn him into a devoted one.
 This was made evident when a friend came to call on him during her illness.
 While visiting, he noted that the Duke was summoned to his wife’s room.

 “When he returned his face showed signs of emotion: ‘It is strange thing,’ he remarked to his friend ‘that two people can live together for half a lifetime and only understand one another at the very end.’
 Kitty had run her thin fingers up his sleeve to see whether he still wore an armlet she had given him many years before.
 ‘She found it,’ said Arthur, ‘as she would have found it any time these twenty years, had she cared to look for it.’
 Maybe he had worn the armlet all those years; but perhaps it was Kitty’s first chance to discover this.”